garreeoke/concourse-pipelines/nsxt/NSX-T-README.md

 7. Verify that the pipeline is not in an *errored* state.
 - You will see Maroon colored boxes if the pipline is errored out.
-    - If it is in an errored state perform a `fly-d` and `fly-s` to destory and re-import the pipeline on the cli-vm.
+    - If it is in an errored state perform a `fly-nsx-d` and `fly-nsx-s` to destory and re-import the pipeline on the cli-vm.

 8. Click on the **install-nsx-t**

 9. Execute the pipeline by clicking on the **Plus** button in the upper right-hand corner

 10. Grab some coffee and watch the magic happen!

+11. Verify Setup